-“We became a target once the race started.”
-Cashel said with frustration.
+“We became a target once the race started,” Cashel grumbled.
 “We need to get off this planet.”

 People would actually put innocent lives in danger for this race.
 I was starting to see how the world and the galaxy really worked; I just wasn’t prepared for it to collapse this quickly and right in front of my eyes.

-Cashel explained what we were going to do, “Once we’re in the air we’re going to be a target.
-Everyone needs to jump on a blaster and defend the ship until Tammy can get us out of here.”
+Cashel resumed the Captain’s post, “Once we’re in the air we’re going to be a target.
+Jump on a blaster and defend the ship until Tammy can get us out of here.”